 Use Lightweight Blankets

-When winter winds howl, few things are as pleasant as curling up in bed under a heavy, warm blanket; but when summer temperatures swelter, heavy bedding is the last thing that you need.
-Instead, make a seasonal switch to a light, open-weave, 100% cotton blanket.
-The cotton and the open weave make such a blanket far more breathable than a microfiber, plush or tightly woven blanket, while the weight is just enough so you feel covered, yet remain comfortable.
-In the warmest zones, this is all the... blanket you’ll need.
-Choosing white or a soft pastel adds a bit of psychological coolness to the space.
+When winter temperatures dip, few things are as pleasant as curling up in bed under a lofty comforter.
+But when summer temperatures swelter, heavy bedding is the last thing you need.
+Instead, make a seasonal switch to a light, open-weave, 100 percent cotton blanket.
+Both the material and the weave make this bedside covering far more breathable than a microfiber or tightly woven blanket.
+The weight lends just enough to feel securely covered and still remain comfortable, even in the warmest climates.
+Choose a light colored blanket or one with a delicate pattern to make the room cooling to the eye, as well.